 Monday through Thursday, classes start at 8:00 A.M. and last until 3:30 or 4:00 P.M. with a one-hour lunch break.
 There is one class on Friday.
-The curriculum includes three studio, two media classes, and two workshops per week.

 Studio-project work is often necessary in the evenings and on weekends.
 Media stresses freehand sketching, technical drawing, and other media exercises in order to improve students’ visual and spatial understanding.
 The afternoon workshops are taught by faculty members and visiting specialists.
 Each workshop focuses on a particular topic and includes lectures and practical exercises.
 Past topics include Design Process, Site Analysis, Sustainable Design, Computers in Design, and Spatial Composition.
 Principles learned in the workshops are applied in studio work.